The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES

+The cessation of star formation in both FRA-1 and FRA-2 correlates with a sudden drop in AGN activity, explaining the low AGN luminosities inferred from intermediate redshift quiescent galaxies \citep{Bugiani_2025} and the lack of X-ray detections \citep{Almaini_2025} in comparable systems.
+The black holes have grown significantly by this time, with mass ratios $\mathrm{M_{\bullet}/M_{\ast}} = 0.9\%$ and $0.4\%$ in FRA-1 and FRA-2 respectively.
+When star formation begins to ramp up again in both galaxies, we also see the AGN restarting its accretion.
+These AGN are already sufficiently massive to prevent timely rejuvenation and in the case of FRA-1 return the SFR to exactly zero.
+AGN are therefore not only the drivers of initial quenching, but they also act to maintain it for an extended period.

-The AGN begins to accrete at the same time, reaching its first peak at $z\sim9$, before doubling in the following $80 \ \rm{Myr}$.
-These increases correlate with the accelerated decline and complete cessation of star formation, caused by similar feedback effects.
-The more steady and stunted SFH of FRA-2 appears to be caused by the AGN becoming relatively more active earlier in its lifetime.
+In FRA-2, these mechanisms appear to also regulate the initial formation stage.
+Its more steady and stunted SFH appear to be due to the AGN becoming relatively more active earlier in its lifetime.
 This could be due to a higher concentration of gas within the vicinity of the black hole.
 At $z=10$, over $50\%$ of the gas particles are within $1 \ \rm{kpc}$ of the AGN, compared to only $30\%$ in FRA-1.
 While the \eagle\ subgrid model does not directly link the strength of feedback to particle proximity, these events will occur more regularly if more gas is available for accretion.
 Angular momentum and the relative velocities of the gas and black hole also play a role.
-This concentration results in a more rapid quenching over $<80 \ \rm{Myr}$, consistent with short timescales inferred by \cite{Sato_2024}.
-Furthermore, FRA-2 does not appear to be significantly regulated by stellar feedback, as both drops in SFR align with peaks in accretion.
-The subsequent sudden drop in activity explains the low AGN luminosities inferred from intermediate redshift quiescent galaxies \citep{Bugiani_2025} and the lack of X-ray detections \citep{Almaini_2025} in comparable systems.
-The black holes have grown significantly by this time, with mass ratios $\mathrm{M_{\bullet}/M_{\ast}} = 0.9\%$ and $0.4\%$ in FRA-1 and FRA-2 respectively.
-When star formation begins to ramp up again in both galaxies, the AGN is already sufficiently massive to prevent timely rejuvenation and in the case of FRA-1 return the SFR to exactly zero.